17th Training Wing: Reactivation of the 17th Bombardment Wing

 In 1962, in order to perpetuate the lineage of many currently inactive bombardment units with illustrious World War II records, Headquarters SAC received authority from Headquarters USAF to discontinue its Major Command controlled (MAJCON) strategic wings that were equipped with combat aircraft and to activate Air Force controlled (AFCON) units, most of which were inactive at the time which could carry a lineage and history.
+(Note: MAJCON units could not carry a permanent history or lineage.
+Ravenstein, Charles A. (1984).
+"A Guide to Air Force Lineage and Honors".)

-The 4043d SW was replaced by the 17th Bombardment Wing (17th BW) on 1 February 1963 and was assigned to SAC's 40th AD.
+The 4043d Wing was replaced by the 17th Bombardment Wing on 1 February 1963 and was assigned to SAC's 40th AD.
+(Note: In addition to its own history, the 17th Wing also continued, through temporary bestowal, the history, and honors of the 17th Bombardment Group.
+It was also entitled to retain the honors, but not the history or lineage, of the 4043d.)
 The 922d Air Refueling Squadron and 66th Munitions Maintenance Squadron transferred to the 17th.
-The 42d BS was replaced by the 34th Bombardment Squadron, one of the unit's World War II historical bomb squadrons and the 4043d's maintenance and security squadrons were replaced by ones with the 17th numerical designation of the newly activated wing.
+The 42d Bombardment Squadron was replaced by the 34th Bombardment Squadron, one of the unit's World War II historical bomb squadrons and the 4043d's maintenance and security squadrons were replaced by ones with the 17th numerical designation of the newly activated wing.
 Each of the new units assumed the personnel, equipment, and mission of its predecessor.
 Under the Dual Deputate organization, all components were directly assigned to the wing, no operational or maintenance group element was activated.
 The history, lineage and honors of the 17th Bombardment Group were temporarily bestowed upon the newly established wing upon activation.

 The 17th Bomb Wing trained in strategic bombing and aerial refueling on a global basis.
 It furnished B-52s and KC-135 aircraft and crews to deployed SAC wings in the western Pacific and Thailand that were engaged in combat operations over Southeast Asia as part of the Vietnam War from 1966 to 1975.